flutter/website/faq.md

 indicates that these checks are enabled.
 You can run your app without these checks by using either the `--profile` or `--release` flag to `flutter run`.

+If you are using the Flutter plugin for IntelliJ, you can launch the app in profile or release mode using the menu entries **Run > Flutter Run in Profile Mode** or **Release Mode**.

 ## Project

 ### Where can I get support?